pygfx/rendercanvas/docs/backends.rst

     canvas  # Use as cell output

 Support for HTMLCanvas in Pyodide
 ---------------------------------
-When RenderCanvas runs in the browser using Pyodide the auto backend selects ``rendercanvas.html.HTMLRenderCanvas`` class.
+When Python is running in the browser using Pyodide, the auto backend selects the ``rendercanvas.html.HTMLRenderCanvas`` class.
 It expects a HTMLCanvasElement to be present in the DOM.
 It requires no additional dependencies, as rendercanvas can be installed from micropip.

 .. code-block:: html